 Place the plant in bright sunlight.
 A south-facing window may provide sufficient light, but you may need to place the plant under a grow light.

-Papyrus is most likely to survive the winter if room temperatures are maintained between 60 and 65 F. (16-18 C.).
+Papyrus is most likely to survive the winter if room temperatures are maintained between 60 and 65 degrees F. (16-18 C.).
 The plant may go dormant during the winter, but it will resume normal growth when the weather warms in spring.

 Withhold fertilizer during the winter months.
 Return to a regular feeding schedule after you move the plant outdoors in spring.